The Tae Baek Mountains

 The Tae Baek Mountains is a South Korean roman-fleuve written by Jo Jung-rae.
 It was published serially by through Hyeondae Munhak and Hanguk Munhak from September 1983 to November 1989.
 It was published as 10 volumes by Hangilsa in 1989 and again by Haenaemsa in 1995.

 Plot

 After Japanese colonial rule over Korea ended, the tension between left-wing and right-wing increased in the Korean peninsula.
 In the town of Beolgyo-eup, Boseong County, South Jeolla Province, Yeom Sang-jin and the communist partisans capture the town temporarily when the Yeosu–Suncheon rebellion of 1948 occurred.
 But soon they are routed and sneak into Jirisan.
-When they were in power, they execute many landlords and the former pro-Japanese.
+When they were in power, they executed many landlords and many of the former so-called chinilpa.
 This led to the collocation of the troops from government near Beolgyo.
 South Korean government troops, officers and right wing henchmen are trying to mop up the communist partisans.
 The partisans and left-wing intellectuals act secretly against South Korean government.
 When the Korean War breaks out, the communist partisans seize the town again with the help of the Soviet Red Army and Chinese People's Volunteer Army.